sachingupta/RxJS-playpen/README.md

 #### **Observer**

 - An Observer is a consumer of values delivered by an Observable.
-- Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: next, error, and complete.
+- Observers are just objects with three callbacks, one for each type of notification that an Observable may deliver: next, error, and complete.
 - They are the objects that subscribe to observables.
 - Each subsciption create a new instance of observer.
 - The following is an example of a typical Observer object